-The main benefits are that it gives a much more precise indication of whether company X has a better balance of quality, growth, income and value than company Y. It will work even if it’s comparing a wonderful company at a fair price with a fair company at a wonderful price.
+The main benefit is that it gives a much more precise indication of whether company X has a better balance of quality, growth, income and value than company Y. It will work even if it’s comparing a wonderful company at a fair price with a fair company at a wonderful price.

 Going beyond the numbers

-In the real world though, very few investors will buy or sell shares based purely on numbers, whether those numbers are dividend yield, growth rate or a ranking on a stock screen.
+In the real world, very few investors will buy or sell shares based purely on numbers, whether those numbers are dividend yield, growth rate or a ranking on a stock screen.

 Most investors will want to have a look at what the company actually does, what its competitive position is and what problems it has faced, is facing and might face in the future, and that’s what I’ll cover in the next part of this defensive value investing series.